mdevaluate/mdevaluate/doc/contribution.rst

 Extending the documentation can be done in various ways, e.g.

-- Correct, clarify or extend exsiting sections
+- Correct, clarify or extend existing sections
 - Add new sections about the general use of mdevaluate
 - Add use cases to the special topics section.